 - Subscription: Most companies offer a monthly subscription credit repair package.
 Prices vary widely depending on the company, but most charge $50 to $100 per month.
 2

 In addition to charging you for pay-per-delete or subscription services, credit repair agencies may also charge you a one-time fee (also known as a “first-work fee”) to set up your account.
 They may also charge you a cancellation fee for ending your subscription.

 What do credit repair companies do?

-Credit repair services will often do the following:
+Credit repair agencies will often do the following: